 The trade has deep roots.
-In 1654, the Hackney Coach Act established the first legal framework for hired carriages in London.
-This law ensured that drivers were registered so that passengers could avoid being cheated by unlicensed operators.
+In 1635, a royal proclamation first addressed the need for regulated transport.
+By 1654, the Cromwellian Ordinance established the first formal cab licensing in the world.
+This law required drivers to be registered so that passengers could avoid being cheated by unlicensed operators.
 It created a standard.

 Regulation changed hands over time.
-The Public Carriage Office was formed in 1865 to manage these standards.
+The Public Carriage Office managed these standards for decades.
 Today, Transport for London’s Taxi and Private Hire (TPH) department handles this work.
-They oversee everything from vehicle safety to driver licensing.
+They oversee everything from vehicle safety to driver licensing through tfl.gov.uk/help-and-contact.

 Rules remain strict.
 Drivers must pass rigorous checks before they can pick up a fare on the street.
 This oversight keeps the system stable.